cadenforrest/OOPProject1/project1/PROJECT1.md

 # Amazon Review Exploratory Data Analysis
-* Due date: March 9 2021, 11:59 pm
+* Due date: March 14, 2021, 11:59 pm

 In your first CS 3354 programming assignment, you will implement methods to support exploratory data analysis module for the rating analysisof various rating summaries.
 We are using a real example of ratings from Amazon [data], (http://jmcauley.ucsd.edu/data/amazon/links.html), and  have provided Amazon Instant Video and Music files as examples in data folder.

-Students are expected to add methods and javadoc to the following 4 Java classes: Datase DatasetHandler, DataAnalysis, and RatingSummary, as outlined in project description and grading [RUBRIC](RUBRIC.md) document. **DO NOT EDIT ** Rating, AbstractRatingSummary, and RatingStatsApp classes.
+Students are expected to add methods and javadoc to the following 4 Java classes: Dataset, DatasetHandler, DataAnalysis, and RatingSummary, as outlined in project description and grading [RUBRIC](RUBRIC.md) document. **DO NOT EDIT ** Rating, AbstractRatingSummary, and RatingStatsApp classes.

 ## Data Folder